C21-501/java-data-base/README.md

 ## Introduction
 This project is being developed by a group of students from MEPHi.
-The aim of the project is to create a custom database system using Java programming language.
+The aim of the project is to create a custom databaseScheme system using Java programming language.

 ## Team Members
 - Alena Gubanova